 The Top Rat Entry Points In Pictures

-Rats can enter our homes in a number of ways, and we see them all!
+Rats can enter our homes in a variety of ways, and we see them all!
 We have put together five of the most common entry routes rats choose to enter homes.

 |Expose and Examine Drains for Debris|

-Every week we have customers with rat problems stemming form drain faults.
+Every week we have customers with rat problems stemming from sewer faults.
 Drain camera surveys are vital to assess any damage and must be carried out by people with knowledge and experience of rodent problems.

 Roofs and Guttering